-MIP 46 with 30.
+- MIP 46 with 30.
 You qualify for full retirement at any age with at least 30 years of service.
 However, if you have purchased universal buy-in service credit, you must be at least age 46.
-At least 15 years of service must have been earned through the Michigan Public School Employees Retirement System.
+At least 15 years of service must be earned through the Michigan Public School Employees Retirement System.

 Basic Plan members.

 As a Basic Plan member, you qualify for a full retirement under the following provisions: